Packing for Business and Commercial Relocation

 Lateral File Cabinets

-- You can leave two and three-drawer lateral file cabinets as is, as they can be moved with contents intact.
+- You can leave two and three-drawer lateral file cabinets as they are; they can be moved with contents intact.

 - Empty the top drawer of four-drawer lateral file cabinets.